Rfhendren/syslib2023/cat_module_notes.md

 ?>
 ```

-## Utilize a simple authorization method provided by Apache2 called htpasswd to add a layer of security to our cataloging module.
+## Utilize htpasswd to add a layer of security to our cataloging module.

+Htpasswd is a simple authorization method provided by Apache2 that adds a layer of security.

-1. Navigate to the `cd /etc/apache2` directory.
+1. Navigate to the **apache2** directory with `cd /etc/apache2`.

 2. Create an authentication file using `sudo htpasswd -c /etc/apache2/.htpasswd libcat`.
-This sets the username to *libcat*, but you could set it to whatever you like.
+This sets the username to **libcat**, but you could set it to whatever you like.
 Then,
 set your password.

-3. Next, open the apache2.conf file with `sudo nano /etc/apache2/apache2.conf`
+3. Next, open the **apache2.conf** file with `sudo nano /etc/apache2/apache2.conf`
 and look for the following code block:

 ```